This document provides configuration guidance for users of Cisco IOS

 7.2 WebVPN Context

-The command show webvpn context will display a table of the context names.
+show webvpn context will display a table of the context names.
 Included for each context is the associated gateway, domain, and VRF.
 It will also show the status of the context, Admin Status (AS), and Operational Status (OS).

 Certificate authentication type: All attributes (like CRL) are verified

 AAA Authentication Domain: @cisco

 Maximum Users Allowed: 1000 (default)